evolutiatechion/argumentation/README.md

 ---

-**"Mashiach Bo" (do hebraico, "O Messias vem" ou "está vindo") refere-se à crença judaica na chegada futura de um líder ungido, descendente do Rei Davada (Ele como, Ele Mesmo - Junto com Halaia), que trará paz mundial, reconstruirá o Templo em Jerusalém e reunirá o povo de Israel. É um pilar de fé que anuncia uma era de perfeição, sabedoria e conhecimento espiritual para toda a humanidade.**

----

 **- Psalm 37:25, 2:1 Why are the nations in an uproar?
 And why do the peoples mutter in vain?
 2:2 The kings of the earth stand up, and the rulers take counsel together, against the Adonai, and against His anointed: 2:3 'Let us break their bands asunder, and cast away their cords from us.'
 2:4 He that sitteth in heaven laugheth, The Adonai hath them in derision.
 2:5 Then will He speak unto them in His wrath, and affright them in His sore displeasure:  2:6 'Truly it is I that have established My king upon Zion, My holy mountain.'
 2:7 I will tell of the decree: the Adonai said unto me: 'Thou art My son, this day have I begotten thee.
 2:8 Ask of Me, and I will give the nations for thine inheritance, and the ends of the earth for thy possession.
 2:9 Thou shalt break them with a rod of iron; thou shalt dash them in pieces like a potter's vessel.'
 2:10 Now therefore, O ye kings, be wise; be admonished, ye judges of the earth.
 2:11 Serve the Adonai with fear, and rejoice with trembling.
 2:12 Do homage in purity, lest He be angry, and ye perish in the way, when suddenly His wrath is kindled.
 Happy are all they that take refuge in Him.**

+---

+**"Mashiach Bo" (do hebraico, "O Messias vem" ou "está vindo") refere-se à crença judaica na chegada futura de um líder ungido, descendente do Rei Davada (Ele como, Ele Mesmo - Junto com Halaia), que trará paz mundial, reconstruirá o Templo em Jerusalém e reunirá o povo de Israel. É um pilar de fé que anuncia uma era de perfeição, sabedoria e conhecimento espiritual para toda a humanidade.**

+---

 ## Davada as River Play - Living in Anywhere